rtCamp/login-with-google/README.md

 ## Overview

-Login with github provides seamless experience for users to login in to WordPress sites using their github account.
+Login with google provides seamless experience for users to login in to WordPress sites using their google account.
 No need to manually create accounts, no need to remember quirky passwords.
 Just one click and land into the site!

 ## Installation